Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-2/day-3/lecture-materials/crud-app-with-mongoose.md

 app.use(methodOverride('_method'));
 ```

 Now go back and set up our delete form to send a DELETE request to the appropriate route.
-We're just updating the openeing form tag.
+We're just updating the opening form tag.

 ```html
 <form action="/books/<%= book.id %>?_method=DELETE" method="POST">